tomkonidas/konidas/content/posts/tcp-ip.md

 ## Data-Link & Physical

-> Usualy bunched together since they work very closely.
+> Usually bunched together since they work very closely.

 Data-Link later consists of how its going to send.
 Such as: